tanupoo/fiapy/doc/JSON-data-model.md

 ~~~~

-<version spec> specifies the version of the JSON format.
+"version spec" specifies the version of the JSON format.
 All components supporting this specification must set "20140401".

-<method spec> specifies the method of the JSON format.
+"method spec" specifies the method of the JSON format.
 one of four entries must be specified.

-<query request spec> in <query response spec> is optional.
+"query request spec" in "query response spec" is optional.

-<time spec> should conform to the ISO8601 date and time string.
+"time spec" should conform to the ISO8601 date and time string.
 A timezone indicator should be used for large scale interoperability.
 For interoperability, this specification recommends to use the following format.